-There were no remunerations paid to the Fund Manager's Directors and senior management by the Fund during the period ending 30 June 2022 (2021: Nil)
+There were no remunerations paid to the Fund Manager's Directors and senior management by the Fund for the year ended 30 June 2023 (2022: Nil)

 16. DETERMINATION OF FAIR VALUES

 (a) Valuation models

 The Fund measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements.